Views:

 You must construct a valid table of data to write, one property per record.
-Lusid.Property.Txn.Property.Writer lists the fields (columns) available to populate with values for each record, and has a set of parameters to help you construct a valid table.
+Lusid.Portfolio.Txn.Property.Writer lists the fields (columns) available to populate with values for each record, and has a set of parameters to help you construct a valid table.

 Your query can use the WriteAction field to perform one of the following operations: